Rico101Playz/discord-group-leaver/README.md

 have discord open with the groups visible

+make sure the images are in the same directory as the script

-enter the amount of groups you want the program to leave (no more than what is visible otherwise it may hide some of your dms)
+open and enter the amount of groups you want the program to leave (no more than what is visible otherwise it may hide some of your dms)

 and BOOM it leaves the groups